Today, we return to the “On Top of” series I began a while back as I recount our hike up the highest point in Massachusetts: Mount Greylock!

-With an elevation of 3491 feet (1064 m), Mount Greylock is much taller than either of the previous state high points we’d conquered (Connecticut and Rhode Island).
+With an elevation of 3491 feet (1064 m), Mount Greylock is much taller than either of the previous state high points we’d visited (Connecticut and Rhode Island).
 It has a prominence of 2464 feet (751 m) which also makes it a more legitimate summit than many of the things that southern New England attempts to pass off as “mountains.”
+But I digress.

 There are multiple trails to the summit, all of which are encompassed within the boundaries of Mount Greylock State Reservation.
 For the life of me, I can’t remember which trail we took, and looking at the trail map didn’t jog my memory.
 I do know that we eventually connected up with the Appalachian Trail near a shelter and a small pond, and followed it the rest of the way to the summit.